 A girl who will benefit most from what is on offer at Bedford Girls’ School is one who is keen to have a go at everything and throws herself into each and every opportunity with determination and enthusiasm!

-To view a copy of our Co-curricular Programme please download the PDF below.
+To view a copy of our Co-curriculum Programme please download the PDF below.

 In addition to the school's rich provision of co-curricular activities, which are at no extra cost, there are a few activities however, which are charged for as extras.
 These include Dance, Speech and Drama, Instrumental Music, Singing, Youth Theatre and Duke of Edinburgh's Award.